casillavincent/apollo-server-setup/README.md

 $ npx eslint ./js/scripts.js
 ```

-# Normalize Incoming Data
+## Normalize Incoming Data

-> Since the incoming data doesnt match the schema I set, we need to normalize the data so it matches.
-The map method will go through the iterable array and set them into a new array of objects in "normalizedData"
+> Since the incoming data doesnt match the schema I established, I needed to normalize the data so that it is identical to the schema.
+The map method will go through the iterable items and set them into a new array of objects in "normalizedData"

 ```javascript
 catFacts: async () => {